chenyichen0420/CBCOJ_Source/API_docs.md

   ["N",error] - Failure, returns error message.
 Warning:
   A message will be sent to the uid you insert in /genregtoken automatically, including the Register code.
-  All token will be disabled every 5 min.
+  Token will be disabled after 10 min.
-  Eg. If you get an register token at 12:54:59, then it will be disabled in 1 second.
+  Eg. If you get an register token at 12:54:59, then it will be disabled at 13:04:59.
 ```

 ### Verify Activate Code